Health Care Professional Information

 Recent in vitro and animal studies show that the water extracts from the plant’s aerial parts, rich in proteoglycans, have anti-angiogenic and immune-stimulating effects (3) (4) (5) (6).
 Other studies found that these constituents also increased vasodilation and circulatory function, and lowered blood pressure in animals (7).

 Alkaloids from raw field bindweed are toxic to animals (8) (9) but dietary supplements are alkaloid-free.

 Due to its ability to inhibit new blood vessel growth, C. arvensis should not be used before and after surgery.
 Infants, children, adolescents, and pregnant women should also avoid this product.

 - Alkaloids: calystegins (polyhydroxy-nortropane alkaloids) A3, B1, B2(10), cuscohygrine, hygrine, tropine, pseudotropine, tropinone (9)

 - Sterols: campesterol, stigmasterol, beta sitosterol (3)

-C. arvensis leaf extract inhibits vascular development and may interfere with wound healing.
+C. arvensis leaf extract inhibits vascular development (8), and can, theoretically interfere with wound healing.

-Reported: In animals, weight loss and intestinal pain were reported after consuming large amounts of bindweed, probably due to the tropane alkaloid contents (8).
+Reported: In animal studies, weight loss and intestinal pain were reported after consuming large amounts of bindweed, probably due to the tropane alkaloid contents (8).